DavidOgalo/Backend-Infrastructure-Toolkit/components/log-analytics/log-analytics-engine/README.md

 ### Usage & Example Scenarios

 All usage, including quick-start and advanced scenarios, is provided as standalone scripts in the `examples/` directory.
-Here are a few key examples:
+Here is a key example:

 - `examples/basic_usage.py`: Ingest a log and perform a simple query